-Nevertheless, Sarah quit school and returned home to Lenox where she met David Davis, a young student at New Haven Law School who worked in the law office of Henry Bishop, a prominent local lawyer.
+Nevertheless, Sarah quit school and returned home to Lenox where she met David Davis.
+Davis, a young student at New Haven Law School, worked in the law office of Henry Bishop, a prominent local lawyer.
 Through his work in Bishop's office Davis met Sarah's father.
 And through him, he met Sarah.
-The friendship soon grew into love and in 1835, David asked William Walker for permission to marry his daughter.
-Sarah's father denied his request, so David set out for Illinois in the hopes of making a name for himself.
+The friendship soon grew into love and in 1835 David asked William Walker for permission to marry his daughter.
+Sarah's father denied his request so David set out for Illinois in the hopes of making a name for himself.
 After working in Pekin, Illinois he purchased Jesse Fell's law practice in Bloomington, IL in 1836, built a home, and began to establish himself as a lawyer here.
-After making a modest fortune, he once again approached Sarah's father for permission to marry Sarah.
-This time her father agreed, and David and Sarah were married on October 30, 1838.
+After making a modest fortune he once again approached Sarah's father for permission to marry Sarah.
+This time her father consented and David and Sarah were married on October 30, 1838.

 Following their marriage, Sarah and David returned to Bloomington in early 1839.
-In October 1843 the Davis family moved to a farm which David had purchased from its owner, Jesse Fell, as part of a settlement of a loan Fell owed Davis and Davis' law partner, Wells Colton.
-The farm was situated in the midst of a 190-acre tract of land located on the eastern edge of town on the prairie.
-It also had several gardens, livestock, a farmhouse, and other structures on it.
+In October, 1843 the Davis family moved to a farm which David had acquired from its owner, Jesse Fell, as part of a settlement of a loan Fell owed Davis and Davis' law partner, Wells Colton.
+The farm was situated in the midst of a 190 acre tract of land located on the eastern edge of town on the prairie.
+It also had several gardens, livestock, a farm house, and other structures on it.
 The new owners named the estate "Clover Lawn."

-Sarah and Davis had seven children.
-In May 1840 Sarah lost their first child.
+Sarah and David had seven children.
+In May, 1840 during David's unsuccessful campaign as a Whig Party nominee for State Senator in Illinois, Sarah lost their first child.
 Consequently, she grew very ill and returned to her family in Lenox for nine months to recover.
 She returned to Bloomington and in June, 1842 and gave birth to a healthy son, George Perrin.
 After George, Sarah had five more children: Mercer, Lucy, Sarah (called Sallie), Frances Mary, and an unnamed daughter.
 Unfortunately, only George and Sallie survived to adulthood.